-Farm Bureau members work year-round to implement grass-roots policy for the benefit of the agriculture industry and likewise, to oppose initiatives that would harm it.
+Farm Bureau members work year-round to implement grassroots policy for the benefit of the agriculture industry and oppose initiatives that would harm it.
 Following are some of our recent successes:

 Farm Bureau supported legislation enabling career and technical education students, like those enrolled in agriscience programs, to permanently count those courses toward the state’s high school graduation requirements.
 The amendments ensure high school students can choose the best course of study for them to learn, graduate, prepare for successful careers and help meet our economy’s growing demand for skilled talent.

 Farm Bureau supported state and federal COVID-19 response efforts and proactively advocated on behalf of agriculture on countless fronts including government guidance, PPE assistance, state and federal funding, and more.
 Additionally, the organization and industry advocated for funding through the federal Payment Protection Program and Coronavirus Food Assistance Program.

 Michigan Farm Bureau, individual farms, agribusinesses, commodity partners and other stakeholders continue to combat government overreach through a legal challenge of the Michigan Department of Environment, Great Lakes and Energy’s permit for large livestock operations.